mksmlnbrn/instructions/README.md

 # How to set up your Vercel Postgres database

-# How to Create a Vercel Postgres Database

 This guide explains the steps to set up a Vercel Postgres database for your project.